 Who is running this project?

 Hazel, is one of the directors of The Nest Southwest.
-She is a celebrant and women’s circle facilitator regularly holding spaces for transformation.
-She is passionate about supporting the major life transitions from menstruation to birth to menopause as she sees these phases as having many similar qualities that can hugely benefit from the presence of social, emotional and informational support.
+She is a celebrant and women’s circle facilitator regularly holding spaces for groups, rites of passage and hosting Red Tent events that promote a positive approach to menstruation.
+She is passionate about menstrual cycle awareness as a life tool for well-being and self-empowerment.
+And feels honoured to support the major life transitions from menstruation to birth to menopause as she sees these phases as having many similar qualities that can hugely benefit from the presence of social, emotional and informational support.

 Chloe, has spent the last 6 years working on menstrual health programmes around the world and promoting the use of reusable sustainable period products such as menstrual cups and washable pads.
 In 2017, Plan International UK, commissioned her to conduct the first national research into young people and period poverty.
 She’s learnt the most important thing for changing societal attitudes about periods is creating the space to be inquisitive.
 She’s excited to work alongside the Nest to go back to her roots, sharing her knowledge and experience with the Transitioneers.